NEW BOOKS NOW AVAILABLE

-My first novel Role of Dishonour has just been released by MASTER KODA DIRECT PUBLISHING.
+My first novel Role of Dishonour has just been released.
 It’s set in Ireland in the early Nineties, at a time when terrorist violence looks set to continue indefinitely.

 For generations Northern Ireland has withstood a vicious campaign of terrorist violence that has left thousands dead and countless more horribly injured.
 The British and Irish Governments seem powerless and to have settled for what one leading politician calls an acceptable level of violence.